Circumvent Debian Bootstrap

 creating an initial tree to begin with, this procedure

-If, for some reasons, this bootstrap procedure is not applicable, KIWI NG allows for an alternative process which is based on a prebuilt bootstrap-root archive provided as a package.
+If, for some reason, this bootstrap procedure is not applicable, KIWI NG allows for an alternative process that is based on a prebuilt bootstrap-root archive provided as a package.

 needs to be referenced in the KIWI NG description as follows: